 air quality, since you spend about a third of your life there.
 If you spend a great deal of time watching TV, you may need an air purifier

 for your TV room.
 If you do not spend much time in certain rooms, you can likely forego an air purifier for them, but you will still want to

 make sure your whole house is well-ventilated.
 Its also a good idea to periodically open windows and let in fresh

 Where should I put my air purifier?

-If you suffer from allergies (especially if youre allergic to dust), then the best place for an air purifier is your bedroom.
-Its essential
+If you suffer from allergies (especially if you are allergic to dust), then the best place for an air purifier is your bedroom.
+It is essential

 to have clean air in your bedroom because you spend about a third of your life there.
 If youre allergic to animal dander and have pets, then

 you may want to place an air purifier in the room where your pets spend most of their timeand keep the pets out of your bedroom!
 Also, you

 should not place an air purifier in the corner of a room; it should be at least a couple of feet away from the walls for maximum air flow.